IPL-UV/kNDVI/README.md

 # On the (importance) of the sigma parameter

 Kernel methods require the definition of a kernel function and fixing the corresponding parameters.
 Many kernel functions are possible: the linear, polynomial or radial basis function (RBF) kernel being the most popular <a href="https://arxiv.org/pdf/math/0701907.pdf">[Hofmann et al 2007]</a>, <a href="https://arxiv.org/pdf/2007.14706.pdf">[Johnson et al 2020]</a>.
+The RBF kernel, k(a,b) = exp(-(a-b)^2/(2\sigma^2)), has a lengthscale parameter \sigma which controls the notion of similarty between a and b.
+For the kNDVI, the involved kernel is k(NIR,red) = exp(-(NIR-red)^2/(2\sigma^2)), and thus the lengthscale parameter sigma controls the sensitivity to densely/sparsely vegetated pixel/region.

-In this work, we explored all three (see S1-S3 in the paper), but decided to stick to the RBF kernel because it captures all higher order moments of similarity between the implied objects (e.g. NIR and red reflectances in the NDVI).
-The RBF kernel, k(a,b) = exp(-(a-b)^2/(2\sigma^2)), has a  lengthscale parameter \sigma that needs to be tuned for the particular problem.
+* In this work, we explored all three (see S1-S3 in the paper), but decided to stick to the RBF kernel because 1) it largely simplifies the index, kNDVI=tanh(((NIR-red)/(s*sigma))^2), 2) it captures all higher order moments of similarity between the implied objects (e.g. NIR and red reflectances in the NDVI), and 3) good results were obtained in all applications.

-The \sigma parameter is typically learned by cross-validation in supervised settings, but this is not possible in unsupervised cases like in kNDVI.
+* The sigma parameter is typically learned by cross-validation in supervised settings, but this is not possible in unsupervised cases like in kNDVI.
 Therefore, we suggest to estimate a reasonable value from the data itself.
 A common prescription in the kernel methods literature is to fix the sigma value to the average distance between all involved objects in the dataset, i.e. NIR and red values of all involved pixels in your problem.
-In the case of kNDVI one has several possibilities:
+Several options exist:

+1- Pixel-wise sigma.
+Estimate sigma independently for each pixel as sigma=0.5*(NIR+red).
+2- Region/biome specific.
+Compute the average distance over a region of interest.
+3-

-1- IR and red, either in the same pixel as simply sigma=0.5(NIR+red), or computing the average distance over a region of interest or a time series.
-We show a particular example in the GEE code on how to do this.
+We show specific examples in the GEE code (demo2) on how to do this.

-The kNDVI is defined as:

-kNDVI = tanh((NIR-red)^2/(2*sigma)^2)

-where the lengthscale parameter sigma controls the sensitivity to densely/sparsely vegetated pixel/region, and can be either fixed a priori or estimated from the observation itself This is an important factor, with  that we discuss in the paper and especially in the supplementary material.

 A reasonable choice is taking the average value sigma = 0.5(NIR+red).
 See S1 and S2 for mathematical and ecophysiological justifications, which leads to a simplified operational index version expressed as